nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 For transferring the ownership of a single File, the sender needs to insert a single RequestItem of type [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem) into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request).
 The sender can only transfer the ownership of a File that was already [uploaded to the Backbone](#upload-a-file) and is owned by themselves.
 The latter means that the `isOwn` property of the corresponding File is `true`.
-To create the TransferFileOwnershipRequestItem, the `truncatedReference` of the File must be inserted into its `fileReference` property.
+To create the TransferFileOwnershipRequestItem, the `reference.truncated` of the File must be inserted into its `fileReference` property.

 To get a list of all Files that are owned by the sender, proceed as described in the [Query metadata of own Files]({% link _docs_use-cases/use-case-transport-query-metadata-of-own-files.md %}) use case documentation.
 {: .notice--info}